-Ascent propulsion system propellant.- The actual ascent propulsion system propellant usage was within 5 percent of the preflight predictions.
-The loadings given in table 9-XIV were determined from measured densities prior to lift-off and from weights of offloaded propellants.
+The actual ascent propulsion system propellant usage was within 5 percent of the preflight predictions.
+The loadings in the following table were determined from measured densities prior to lift-off and from weights of off-loaded propellants.
 A portion of the propellants was used by the reaction control system during ascent stage operations.